-FRF472B: Théâtre canadien-français II
+FRF472B Théâtre canadien-français II

-(Offered in 2005-2006 and every second year thereafter.)
 This course is intended for Second, Third and Fourth Year students in Arts.

 This course will study dramatic production in French Canada since 1970.
 It will show the diversity and originality of that production through the works of important playwrights.